PeptideNerds

 What to make of these reports:

 Community reports are not evidence.
-They are subject to placebo effect, confirmation bias, and reporting bias (people who have positive experiences are more likely to share them).
-The dosing, quality, and purity of research peptides vary dramatically between vendors, making it impossible to standardize or replicate these experiences.
+They are subject to placebo effect, confirmation bias, and reporting bias.
+Positive experiences are more likely to be shared than neutral or negative ones.
+The quality and purity of research peptides vary dramatically between vendors, making it impossible to standardize or replicate these experiences.

 That said, the volume of reports is notable.
-When hundreds of people independently describe similar benefits from the same combination, it suggests a phenomenon worth investigating.
-It does not confirm it.
+It suggests a phenomenon worth investigating.
+It does not confirm efficacy or safety.

 Practical considerations